March is National Peanut Month: Should I Give My Baby Peanut Butter?

 The NIAID recommends similar forms of peanut for safe introduction: thinned smooth peanut butter, peanut powder, peanut flour, or peanut puffs.

-Also, parents or caregivers should closely monitor baby for at least 2 hours after giving baby peanut, to make sure baby doesn’t develop symptoms of an allergic reaction.
+Parents or caregivers should closely monitor baby for at least 2 hours after giving baby peanut, to make sure baby doesn’t develop symptoms of an allergic reaction.

 Ready.
 Set.
 Food! makes peanut introduction easy and safe

 DIY approaches to introducing peanut can be time-consuming and frustrating.
-It can be difficult to measure out the right amount of peanut protein--- and even harder to get baby to consume it.
+It can be difficult to measure out the right amount of peanut protein – and even harder to get baby to consume it.

 But Ready.
 Set.
-Food! makes it easy to safely introduce peanut to your baby and follow the new clinical guidelines.
+Food! makes it easy to safely introduce peanut to your baby and follow the clinical guidelines.

-Our evidence-based powder system introduces peanut (plus egg and milk, the three foods responsible for over 80% of childhood food allergies) in the exact amounts used in LEAP and other landmark clinical studies.
+Ready.
+Set.
+Food!
+Stage 1 and 2 Mix-Ins introduce peanut (plus egg and milk, the three foods responsible for over 80% of childhood food allergies) in the exact amounts used in LEAP and other landmark clinical studies.
+So, you can rest assured that your baby is consuming the right amount of peanut.

 Ready.
 Set.
 Food! can help you follow AAAAI and NIAID guidelines for early peanut introduction, and give your baby the best chance at food freedom.